4601 N. Fairfax Drive, Suite 1200

 3.9 Annual Meetings.

 3.9.1 Date and Time.
-Annual meetings of the directors shall be held on the first Tuesday of February, if not a legal holiday, and if it is, then on the next business day following, or on such other day as shall be designated from time to time by the Board of Directors and stated in the notice of the meeting.
+Annual meetings of the directors shall be held on any date during the year chosen by the board of directors or the executive committee acting on its behalf and stated in the notice of the meeting.

 3.9.2 Business Transacted.
 At the annual meeting, the directors shall elect the necessary directors and transact such other business as may properly be brought before the meeting.